-The following page briefly describes a natural approach for engaging with a wide variety of animals, not just horses and camels.
+The following page briefly describes a natural approach for engaging with a wide variety of animals, including horses and camels.

-The principles and skills you will learn through our Pterippi, Dragons, and Sages program hold strong across many species.
+The principles and skills learned through the Pterippi, Dragons, and Sages program hold steady across many species.

-The information presented provides you with the skills for learning what animals actually need and want – and also gives the animals the means to learn more about who they are.
-Very few animals in captivity get the opportunity to specifically learn who they are, free of the attitudes and constraints we put upon them.
-And when we interact with them we are usually acting like someone, and something, other than we really are.
-So, along with us, the animals never get to see what a human being is or can be.
-And we seldom get to see what the horse or camel truly is.
+The information presented provides participants with the skills for learning what animals need and want, and it also gives the animals the means to learn more about who you are and who they themselves are.
+Very few animals in captivity get the opportunity to specifically learn who they are free of the attitudes and constraints we put upon them.
+So, we seldom get to see what the horse or camel truly is.
+And the animals seldom, if ever, get to see what a human being is, or can be.

 Within the Pterippi, Dragons, and Sages program, our Field of Prior Unity approach assists humans and non-humans equally.